 In winter, Ranua turns into a fairytale world of snow and ice.
 After exploring the zoo by flashlight, spend a few hours zipping around the nearby kart track.
 Take a snowmobile safari through dark, crystalline woods or hike across a frozen, silent bog with snowshoes.
 Summer offers no fewer opportunities for adventures, as the forests and marshes are rich with Lapland delicacies like pine ceps and cloudberries, one of the most nutritious and vitamin-rich berries you can find in the North.
 In fact, Ranua is home of the golden cloudberry, and every summer the Cloudberry Exchange sees thousands of kilos bought and sold and the worldwide price set.
 The exchange is also a great place to pick up cloudberry products like juice, jams, tea, cosmetics and more!

 No Arctic adventurer can expect to last long without nourishment.
 That’s why Ranua has plenty of restaurants, cafes and buffets to sate your hunger and prepare you for the road to come.
-Grab lunch at Hotel Ilveslinna.
-Coffee and a snack at Cafe White Swan or Cafe Kiireen Raja.
-Wild Arctic Restaurant lunch buffet or make a reservation to try authentic Lapland game, locally-sourced fish, wild berries and mushrooms.
+Grab lunch at Hotel Ilveslinna, the Wild Arctic Restaurant lunch buffet or make a reservation to try authentic Lapland game, locally-sourced fish, wild berries and mushrooms.
+Stop for a coffee and a snack at Cafe White Swan or Cafe Kiireen Raja.

 Ranua’s cottages and Arctic igloos guarantee a sound sleep and Lapland luxury.
-Set your base to Arctic Guesthouse and Igloos, and let your dreams be swayed away by Lake Ranuanjärvi.
+Or drop you bags at the Arctic Guesthouse and Igloos, and let your dreams be swayed away by Lake Ranuanjärvi.
 Spend a week in a cabin by Lake Simojärvi at Ranua’s oldest travel destination.
 Or relax in a hot tub and watch the snowmobiles speed by.
 Whether you don’t want to stray far from the polar bears or you want to spend a night staring at the stars through the roof of a glass igloo, Ranua has a bed with your name on it.

-Ranua is situated about an hour’s drive from Rovaniemi to the north or Syöte to the southeast.
+Getting to Ranua is quiet easy, as it’s only about an hour’s drive from Rovaniemi, the most connected destination in Lapland.
 There are daily buses available from Rovaniemi, more frequently in the high seasons of Christmas and summer.
-Or you can rent a car and enjoy the short drive.
-Ranua sits on Route 78, between Rovaniemi and Pudasjärvi.
+Or you can rent a car and enjoy the short drive down Route 78.
 Of course, there’s always guided tours from the many safari companies in Rovaniemi, or directly from the zoo itself.